 Stewart asked: How can I clean an oil painting on a canvas board?
 I have an oil painting on canvas board that hung in my parent’s house for around 40 years.
 Needless to say, they were both smokers.
 The painting does not look bad at all, but I would like to clean it for the sake of seeing what is under all that smoke residue.
 Thank you very much!

 Cleaning an oil painting might best be left to the professionals, so if the painting has extreme monetary or sentimental value it may be a good idea to take it to a pro.
-If you’re willing to give cleaning it a try yourself, this method should be a safe one but you must take your time and follow all directions carefully.
+If you’re willing to give cleaning it a try yourself, here are two methods.
+The Quick and Easy Cleaning can be used on paintings you’re not concerned with potentially harming.
+If you have a painting you are concerned with saving, the Cleaning Like a Professional method should be a safe one but you must take your time and follow all directions carefully.

 You Will Need: